 The Tennessee Department of Economic and Community Development (TNECD) offers the “Retire Tennessee” program, which promotes Tennessee as an ideal place for retirees to call home.

 The Retire Tennessee program consists of 23 rural and urban communities across the state.
 Each community meets the state's criteria of providing the resources and amenities needed to be a viable retirement destination.
 Take a look at each community and you are sure to find one that you can call home.

 Select a Retire Tennessee Community

-Click on a county in the map or the community listing below to learn more about what makes it uniquely TN.
+Click on a community in the map or the community listing below to learn more about what makes it uniquely TN.